 On Tuesday, the U.S. Supreme Court ruled that President Donald Trump and the U.S. Department of Defense should be allowed to ban certain transgender people from joining or staying in the military, even as lower courts remain skeptical about the ban’s constitutionality.

-The Supreme Court did not rule on the merits of a ban, but did lift injunctions on lower court rulings that had blocked the Trump administration from implementing one.
+The Supreme Court did not rule on the merits of a ban, but did lift injunctions on two lower court rulings — the Karnoski case out of Washington State and the Stockman case out of California — that had blocked the Trump administration from implementing such a ban.

 Lower court judges had previously determined that the plaintiffs — which include a number of transgender recruits and active-duty military members — would suffer irreversible harm through the loss of their livelihoods and military benefits if the Trump administration were to begin discharging them.

 The decision allows the Pentagon to begin moving to discharge those transgender-identifying people who have been diagnosed with gender dysphoria or who have undergone a gender transition by receiving hormones or undergoing gender confirmation surgery.

 Under the so-called “Mattis Plan,” proposed by former Secretary of Defense Jim Mattis last year, such people are classified as being unable to be deployed at a moment’s notice and thus are viewed as an obstacle to military readiness.

 Meanwhile, lower courts could still rule the policy unconstitutional, which would send the case back to the Supreme Court to rule on the ban’s merits.
 The 9th U.S. Circuit Court of Appeals is expected to issue a ruling on the ban’s constitutionality in the coming months.